 If a reportingDescriptor object represents a rule, it MAY contain a property named taxa whose value is an array of unique (§3.7.3) reportingDescriptorReference objects (§3.47) each of which declares a taxon into which every result which violates the rule described by this reportingDescriptor object SHALL fall.
 Otherwise, taxa SHALL be absent.

 A rule MAY fall into multiple taxa from multiple taxonomies.

+If any reportingDescriptorReference object within taxa lacks a toolComponent property (§3.47.7), it SHALL be taken to refer to the element at array index 0 within theRun.taxonomies (§3.14.8).

+NOTE: This optimizes for the common case where a run classifies results according to a single taxonomy.

 For the explanation and an example of how rule taxa are applied to results, see §3.25.8.